 Below is a list of questions most people want to know before hiring our plant hire.
 If you can’t find what you need please call our hire desk on 01386 422 411 and we will do our best to help.

 There are many factors in deciding which machine you require including access, budget and job specifications.
-If you are working around the back of a property then make sure that the machine will fit through the access available.
+If you are working around the back of a property make sure that the machine will fit through the access available.
 It is important that you measure overhead access as well as machine width.
-The micro diggers and skip loading dumpers come with a folding ROPS bar as standard so height is much less of an issue for these machines.
+The micro diggers and skip loading dumpers come with a folding ROPS bar as standard, so height is much less of an issue for these machines.

 All mini excavators come with 4 buckets.
 300mm, 450mm, 600mm and a ditching bucket.
 Different buckets and attachments are available on request.
-All of our mini excavators have rubber tracks and a dozer blade.
+All our mini excavators have rubber tracks and a dozer blade.

 Before you start digging in the ground it is necessary to know where your underground services are.
 Eg. Gas, Electric, Water, Telephone.
 Do not use the excavator to dig directly above these services.
 If they are pulled up during excavation you could be held liable for repair charges and consequential costs.

 You will also need to check for overhead cables.
 Do not use the excavator beneath overhead electric cables unless there is adequate clearance with the boom in its highest position.
 If you are unsure we will be happy to make a site visit and advise accordingly.

 It is advised to wear personal protective equipment as conditions determine.
 A hard hat and boots with steel toecaps are usually necessary.
 Wear a dust mask in dusty conditions.

 Make sure that you have the correct planning permission in place if required.
 If you are unsure contact your local council.

 We can deliver all our machines at a very reasonable rate.